The-God-coder/Sync-Watch/README.md

-# node-js-template
+# node-js Syncronized Watching App

-A barebones Node.js app using [Express 4](http://expressjs.com/).
+A Node.js app using [Express 4](http://expressjs.com/).

 This application supports the [Getting Started with Node on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.